Who were the sons of God? Are they angels or people?

 The third passage is 1 Peter 3:19-20.
 In this passage notice that the angels are now called spirits who are in prison and observe the timeline of the events.
 This occurred at the time of Noah.

 . . . in which also He went and made proclamation to the spirits now in prison, who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water.
 1 Peter 3:19-20 (NASB)

 Objection – Sons of God Does Not Refer To Angels

 There are two passages that seem to prove that “sons of God” does not refer to demons.
 The first passage is Matthew 22:30 (also Luke 20:34-35).
 In Matthew 22:30 Jesus is speaking and says,

 For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.
 Matthew 22:30 (NASB)

 But notice that the verse does not say angels cannot affect a woman’s pregnancy.
 Scripture clearly teaches that people can be demon possessed and demons can affect the human body.
 Might they in some way affect the sperm’s impregnation of the female egg at the moment a man and woman have intercourse?
-This is speculative since Scripture does not provide any details about demons were involved sexually with the daughter of men in Genesis 6:2.
+(This is speculative since Scripture does not provide any details about demons, who were involved sexually with the daughters of men in Genesis 6:2.)
 What is clear is that Matthew 22:30 is only one verse in opposition to four clear passages that teach angels did something to women in Genesis 6:2, 4.
 They did not constrain themselves and indulged in sexual behavior that Jude 6 and 2 Peter 2:4-6 call sin.